judy2k/fictionary/README.rst

     Rejecting words that are too long or short is reasonably expensive.
 I may refactor this to rollback and remake choices until a valid 'word' is reached.
 Or I may find something better to do with my time.
-Better Code
-    The code was written in my lunch hour.
-It's not awful, but it could be better, and better commented.
 Packaging
     I need to write a setup.py and possibly a standalone installer.
 Mainly for my own benefit -- I don't really expect anyone to be interested